Eb0nY-April14/rockhistory/README.md

     * CSS3

+&nbsp;

 * Tools Used

-    * uizard wireframe for prototyping
+    * uizard wireframe for prototyping all the four pages of the website.

+    * snipping tool to capture screenshots of validator results, website pages and images used in the README file.

+* Unfixed bugs

+    * On the Home Page, the 'Welcome' section is not aligned properly when viewed on a smartphone, tried fixing it but due to time constraint on submission deadline, I could not further resolve the bug.

-Issues Encountered
+* Issues Encountered

+    * Mastering and referencing the file paths correctly in my html code and readme file was a bit daunting and confusing at the start but with the help of my cohort facilitator and knowledge gained during the masterclass session, I got over it and everything went on smoothly.

+    * While using the terminal, the $ prompt disappeared so I got stuck on how to exit and return back to the promt and this threw me off balance for a while but after doing an online google search, I found the command to use (i.e press q) which was a relief and within a short while, I was back on track.

 Frameworks, Libraries and Programs Used

-1. sansation_light.woff Web Open Font Format (WOFF)
+1. Google Fonts

-    * This Font was used on all pages throughout the website creation but in different styles and sizes.
-The 'name' values for the font are first defined within the @font-face rule which are 'myFirstFont' and 'myBodyFont' and then point to the font file.
-The name of the font (i.e myFirstFont) will then be referred to through the font-family property before it can be used for an HTML element.
+    * Google Font was used to import the 'Lora' font into the style.css file using "@import" statement with the font's url and then used on all pages throughout the website creation but in different styles and sizes.
+It is then referred to through the use of "font-family" property before it can be effected on any HTML element.

 2. Git